When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is It Possible to Sleep-Train Twins?

-Yes, it’s totally possible to sleep-train twins.
-The principles are the same as with a single child but may require more consistency and planning.
+Yes, it is totally possible to sleep-train twins.
+The principles are the same as with a single child, but it requires strict consistency, a solid routine, and often a bit more patience from the parents.

 Should You Wake Twins At the Same Time?